atlas by clearpeople

 • Consolidates Microsoft 365 and other content into a unified view that sets up organizations up for AI success.

-Knowledge ownership in organizations involves a collective effort from employees, functional leaders, knowledge leaders, and executives.
+Knowledge ownership in enterprises involves a collective effort from employees, functional leaders, knowledge leaders, and executives.
 By fostering a culture of knowledge sharing, providing the right tools and resources, and demonstrating strong leadership support, organizations can harness the full potential of their knowledge assets.
 Understanding the factors that contribute to success and failure in knowledge management is essential for creating a thriving, knowledge-driven organization.

 Knowledge blogs, e-books and other resources